PHPVibe/PHPVibe/README.md

 # Video & Multimedia CMS: Unleash the Power of PHPVibe

-Introducing PHPVibe, the ultimate video sharing CMS that goes beyond videos, offering image sharing and music (mp3, SoundCloud) sharing capabilities.
+Introducing PHPVibe, the ultimate video-sharing CMS that goes beyond videos, offering image sharing and music (mp3, SoundCloud) sharing capabilities.
 We proudly present it as a comprehensive multimedia solution, serving as the ideal framework for your video, image, or music website.
 It's an all-in-one package you won't want to miss!

 ## Key Features of PHPVibe CMS: